 DROP VIEW IF EXISTS album_artist_names;

-You can also drop multiple views at the same time as an alternative if you do have dependencies:
+You can also drop multiple views at the same time if you have dependencies:

 DROP VIEW IF EXISTS album_artist_names, temp_album_artist_names;

-Notice that even though we do have a dependency between the two views, dropping them both on the same line will have the database handle that for us simplifying that process.
+Notice that even though there is a dependency between the two views, dropping them both on the same line will have the database handle it for you, simplifying that process.

 Source: Authored by Vincent Tran